 A new future for angling at Lee Valley Regional Park

-We’re changing the way we manage some of our fishing venues to give anglers a better experience.
-After carrying out a review of the eight angling sites we directly run, we’ve decided that anglers will have more opportunities if these join our other 13 angling venues which are run by licensees, angling clubs, societies and consortia.
+We have changed the way we manage some of our fishing venues to give anglers a better experience.
+After carrying out the lengthy review of the eight angling sites we directly run, we decided that anglers will have more opportunities if these join our other 13 angling venues which are run by licensees, angling clubs, societies and consortia.
+After a period of review and reflection of what was on offer by a great number of organizations during the tendering process.
+We are pleased to announce our new partners Aquamaintain who will be operating under than name Lee Valley Fisheries have been appointed for a three year period to run the existing directly managed fisheries listed below:

 What is happening to the angling venues looked after directly by Lee Valley Regional Park Authority?